 School Name: University of California, Berkeley

 School Location: Berkeley, CA

 UC Berkeley, or “Cal” to most sports fans, is located in the East Bay region of the San Francisco Bay Area.
-Just north of Oakland, BART will conveniently shuttle you downtown or across the bay to one of the many iconic locations in San Francisco.
-As part of the 9-school UC system, Berkeley is consistently ranked as one of the top public schools and research universities in the country with 8 current faculty members who have been awarded Nobel Prizes.
-While Berkeley students are known for their political engagement and liberal activism, the more than 30,000 undergraduates represent a wide range of interests, beliefs, and backgrounds and it is not a UC Berkeley requirement to be involved in just one group either.
-With more than 1200 student groups on campus, finding your many communities is a breeze for all students.
+Just north of Oakland, you can hop on a Bay Area Rapid Transit (BART) train that will conveniently shuttle you downtown or across the bay to one of the many iconic locations in San Francisco.
+As part of the 9-school UC system, Berkeley is consistently ranked as one of the top public schools and research universities in the country with 9 current faculty members who have been awarded Nobel Prizes.
+While Berkeley students are known for their political engagement and liberal activism, the more than 30,000 undergraduates represent a wide range of interests, beliefs, and backgrounds.
+With more than 1,200 student groups on campus, finding your community is a breeze for all students.

 How hard is it to get into Berkeley?

 UC Berkeley is an incredibly competitive school, considered a reach for all applicants.
-In 2019 they admitted 16.8% of applicants, but some of the five Berkeley colleges, such as the College of Engineering, have acceptance rates below 10%.
-A vast majority of attendees (85%) come from public schools, but that’s simply because they apply in much higher numbers—the school shows no bias against private school students.
-The middle 50% of accepted students have ACT scores between 30-35 or SAT scores between 1350-1540.
-Unweighted GPA’s for this same group fall between 3.89-4.00, so it is a UC Berkeley admissions requirement to excel in the classroom.
+In 2020, they admitted 17.6% of applicants, but some of the five Berkeley colleges have lower acceptance rates.
+The College of Engineering accepted 8% of freshman applicants for the 2020-2021 academic year.
+A vast majority of attendees (76.5%) come from public schools, but that’s simply because they apply in much higher numbers—the school shows no bias against private school students.
+The middle 50% of accepted students had ACT scores between 29-35 or SAT scores between 1330-1530.
+Unweighted GPAs for this same group fall between 3.86-4.00 which is to say that the competition is very stiff.

 - Berkeley’s application is part of the UC application system which is its own unique portal separate from the Common App or Coalition App.